-The following Scholarships, tenable from October, 1913, at Day Classes in the University of Leeds, will be offered for competition to candidates who have not been registered students of the University and who will be not less than 16 or more than 19 years of age on October 1st, 1913.
+The following Scholarships, tenable from October, 1912, at Day Classes in the University of Leeds, will be offered for competition to candidates who have not been registered students of the University and who will be not less than 16 or more than 19 years of age on October 1st, 1912.
+Attendances on University classes or laboratories not exceeding three hours a week in any session will not be held to preclude a student from becoming a candidate for an Entrance Scholarship under this regulation.
+The latest date of entry for these Scholarships is May 1st, after which no application will be received.
+In most instances they are awarded in connection with the July Matriculation examination.
+Particulars of conditions, &c., will be found in subsequent pages.